ravish0409/gen-ai/README.md

 The application has two main interfaces:

 ### Recruiter Interface
-- Login using your recruiter credentials
+- Sign up or log in using your credentials
-- Upload job postings
-- Generate tokens for candidates
+- Post new job openings by providing job titles and uploading job descriptions
-- View and manage candidate data
+- View and manage previous job postings
+- Access candidate profiles and their interview results for each job posting

 ### Candidate Interface
-- Enter the provided token and upload your resume
-- Fill in personal information and upload an image
+- Sign up or log in using your credentials
+- Complete your profile by providing personal information, uploading a resume, and adding a profile picture
+- Browse available job postings from different companies
+- Participate in automated interviews for selected job postings
-- Complete the AI-generated interview process
+- Receive immediate feedback and scoring after completing the interview process